 So how does one deal with codependency?
 Family therapy is especially recommended.
 Since codependents often spend their time worrying about other people rather than themselves, in order to recover they need to take time getting to know themselves better, learning to express emotions, build a meaningful relationship with themselves and learn how to love others in a healthy and respectful way.
 Learning to develop and hold on to healthy boundaries benefits everyone involved and is fundamental to building healthy relationships in the future.
 Recovery from anything takes time and requires effort, but the result pays off tenfold.

 Contact Clearbrook Today

 Struggling with substance abuse can feel impossible to overcome.
 This is also very true for the ones who love an addict.
 While you may have never put a chemical in your body, you still feel crazy all the same.
 You find yourself making excuses for them, bailing them out of trouble, although you promised yourself you wouldn’t, and allowing them in your home.
 Most of the time you don’t sleep and you find it difficult to concentrate at work; you’re consumed with the addict’s well-being and whereabouts.
-It may be time you seek help, even if your loved one is unwilling themselves.
+It may be time you seek inpatient addiction treatment, even if your loved one is unwilling themselves.

 If you or someone you love is struggling with substance abuse, please allow our Wilkes-Barre addiction treatment center to help.
 Contact our Admissions Specialists today.
 Recovery is possible for both the addict and their family member.